AlacrisIO/alacrity/README.md

     contracts works.
 Later on, we may prove it from a model of the Blockchain.

-A **distributed application** is a collection of _participants_ that post to a _blockchain_ to collaboratively implement some functionality.
+A **decentralized application** is a collection of _participants_ that post to a _blockchain_ to collaboratively implement some functionality.
 These participants agree on a _protocol_.

-XXX Apparently, our current investors prefer the term "Decentralized Application"
+FRR Apparently, our current investors prefer the term "Decentralized Application"
-    to "Distributed Application".
+    to "Decentralized Application".
 Go figure.

-YYY Feel free to `replace-string`
+JMC Feel free to `replace-string`

+FRR Done.
+(Actually, `M-%` a.k.a. `query-replace`)

-A **protocol** is the language of _messages_ that the set of _participants_ in a _distributed application_, as well as an interpretation of the messages.
+A **protocol** is the language of _messages_ that the set of _participants_ in a _decentralized application_, as well as an interpretation of the messages.
 By "interpretation of the messages", we mean an abstract type that represents the meaning of the chain.
 For example, this type might be an account ledger (a mapping of account